 Mrs Jess Nahas is the school’s longstanding Canteen Manager.
 She runs the breakfast club, which receives support from Foodbank.
 She’s also a parent at the school, who loves cooking.

 “Our canteen is very popular.
 We process about 70 lunch orders on days we’re open, so that’s about 50% of our students eating tasty and healthy options offered through our canteen,” Mrs Nahas said.

 “As a school we’d upgraded our food and drink environment policy but didn’t have boots on the ground to make the changes.
 Adele Chenoweth, our local health promoter at DPV Health, has been very supportive.
 She reached out to me and helped us navigate our canteen improvements as part of Vic Kids Eat Well,” she said.

-Principal Bellizia said: “One of our students asked for a salad option to be added to the menu and Jess made it happen.
+Principal, Mrs Bellizia said: “One of our students asked for a salad option to be added to the menu and Jess made it happen.
 Jess buys produce from the supermarket on the day and makes the salad fresh.
 We now have a shredded chicken salad with crunchy lettuce, cucumber, carrot, tomato and optional avocado and lemon dressing.
-It’s so popular that our staff buy it too,” she said.
+It’s so popular that our staff buy it too.”